v-rajagt/IntuneDocs/intune/apps/app-protection-policies-monitor.md

   - User status for managed MAM activity (**Protected**): This report outlines the activity of each managed MAM app, on a per-user basis.
 It shows all apps targeted by MAM policies for each user, and the status of each app as checked in with MAM policies.
 The report also includes the status of each app that was targeted with a MAM policy, but was never checked in.
   - User status for unmanaged MAM activity (**Unprotected**): This report outlines the activity of MAM-enabled apps that are currently unmanaged, on a per-user basis.
 This might happen because:
    - These apps are either being used by a user or an app that isn't currently targeted by a MAM policy.
    - All apps are checked in, but aren't getting any MAM policies.

     ![Screenshot of a user's App reporting pane, with details for three apps](./media/app-protection-policies-monitor/MAM-reporting-4.png)

 - **User configuration report**: Based on a selected user, this report provides details about any app configurations the user has received.
-- **App configuration report**: Base on the selected platform and app, this report provides details about which users have received configurations for the selected app.
+- **App configuration report**: Based on the selected platform and app, this report provides details about which users have received configurations for the selected app.
 - **App learning report for Windows Information Protection**: This report shows which apps are attempting to cross policy boundaries.
 - **Website learning for Windows Information Protection**: This report shows which websites are attempting to cross policy boundaries.